cundd/stairtower/README.md

 - fits into the PHP environment
 - and is written in the language that we now and love

-In addition it should simply show that this is possible in the language that sometimes seems to be derided by followers of 'modern' programming languages.
+Additionally it should simply show that this is possible in the language that sometimes seems to be derided by followers of 'modern' programming languages.

 Cons